mumesh10/mumesh10.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-* A passionate student with strong learning abilities and interest to create innovative creations and focused on analytical and complex problems with high accuracy.
-My research interests include Robotics, Control Systems and Dynamics.
+* A passionate and detail-oriented Mechanical Engineering graduate student with strong analytical skills and a drive for solving complex engineering problems with precision.
+I bring hands-on experience in mechanical design, system integration, and manufacturing practices such as GD&T, DFM/DFA, and FEA.
+My interests lie in developing innovative and efficient mechanical systems, with particular focus on Robotics, Control Systems, and Dynamic Mechanisms.
+I aim to contribute to cutting-edge product development through creative problem-solving and robust design methodologies.

 Education
 ======
+* M.S. in Mechanical, University of Texas - Austin, 2025
-* B.Tech. in Mechanical, Indian Institute of Technology Kanpur, 2019-present
+* B.Tech. in Mechanical, Indian Institute of Technology Kanpur, 2023

 Work experience
 ======